ScienceZoneUK/science-zone-uk/Microbits/knightrider_lv2/README.md

 ### 🎯 Goal: Learn how to turn on one light at a specific position

+The microbit has a grid of pixels (5x5),
+they have their own positions that we use
+to individually set a brightness.

 #### 🧠 Pseudocode:

 ```
 Turn on a single LED at a specific (x, y) coordinate with full brightness.
 ```

+🐍 Python Code
 ```python
 from microbit import *